 Use this information to optimize your loan amount and come up with the best car title loan for your needs.

-Focusing on only the monthly payment without taking into account the total loan cost is a mistake.
-This mistake can lead to an excessive loan cost.
+Focusing on only the monthly payment without taking into account the total loan cost is a mistake many borrowers make.
+This can lead to an excessive loan cost.
 Make sure to take the total loan cost into account.

 While increasing the loan term may decrease the monthly payment, make sure the increase in total loan costs is reasonable.
 A feature of optimizing your loan is finding a monthly payment that does not result in an excessive total loan cost.